DebbiePotts87/how-to-visit-the-netherlands/README.md

 ## Frameworks, Libraries & Programs Used
 1. [Visual Studio Code](https://code.visualstudio.com/)
-    * Visual Studio Code was used to complie the code to complete the website.
+    * Visual Studio Code was used to compile the code to complete the website.
 2. [Balsamiq](https://balsamiq.com/)
     * Balsamiq was used during the design process to create the Wireframes
 3. [Jira](https://www.atlassian.com/software/jira)
-    * Jira was used to create a sprint to aid the development on the project
+    * Jira was used to create a sprint to aid the development of the project
 3. [Git](https://git-scm.com/)
     * Git was used for version control
 4. [Github](https://github.com/)
     * Github is used to store the code
 5. [Bootstrap 5.3](https://getbootstrap.com/)
-    * Bootstrap was used to assist with the styling and responsivness of the site
+    * Bootstrap was used to assist with the styling and responsiveness of the site
 6. [Font Awesome](https://fontawesome.com/icons)
     * Font Awesome was used to add styling to the site through icons
 7. [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/)